dsourisseau/website/content/post/perfil1/index.md

 ---
-title: Oportunidad de Servicio Social y Tesis de Licenciatura
+title: Oportunidad de Servicio Social
-subtitle: 'Tefrocronología de las Cuencas Mexicanas'
+subtitle: 'Tefroestratigrafía de las Cuencas Mexicanas'

 # Summary for listings and search engines
-summary: 'Tefrocronología de las Cuencas Mexicanas'
+summary: 'Tefroestratigrafía de las Cuencas Mexicanas'

 # Link this post with a project
 #projects: